7oul/WEBULATOR_-_Mini-calculator/README.md

 # WEBULATOR---Mini-calculator
-A mini two input calcualtor made using HTML, CSS and Javascript :)
+A mini two input calcualtor made with HTML, CSS and JS

-Please put the HTML and CSS in the same folder :)
+Please put HTML, CSS and Javascript files in the same folder
-This is my first "big" project and Im proud of it lol.
-I will be posting updates to the code later on

 It can do Addition, Subtraction, Multiplication and Division.
 The simpe stuff lol